 The assessment for this module will take place face-to-face under examination conditions, unless restrictions are imposed which restrict access to the LSHTM buildings, in which case the assessment will be transferred to an online format.

-Students will sit a two-hour written examination covering all aspects of the module.
-The written examination will consist of short notes questions.
+Students will sit a two-hour written examination comprising a series applied, interpretative and technical knowledge-based questions that integrate all aspects (classroom and laboratory) of the module.

 Summative Assessment